AlexEguiluz/AlexEguiluz/README.md

 ### What I am working on right now 👀

-At this moment I am in the middle of a web development training at [Social Builder](https://socialbuilder.org/formation-developpeuse-web/) in partnership with WebForce3.
+At this moment I am in the middle of my web development training at [Social Builder](https://socialbuilder.org/formation-developpeuse-web/) in partnership with WebForce3.

-I am currently teacher in the department of Fine Arts and Communication Design at [Paris College of Art](https://www.paris.edu/) and I am part of [Teaching to Transgress Toolbox](http://ttttoolbox.net/r/About.md), a collective research and study programme on critical pedagogy using artistic tools based on peer-learning and collective research.
+I am currently a teacher in the department of Fine Arts and Communication Design at [Paris College of Art](https://www.paris.edu/).
+I am part of [Teaching to Transgress Toolbox](http://ttttoolbox.net/r/About.md), a collective research and study programme on critical pedagogy using artistic tools based on peer-learning and collective research.

-I am producing a [digital archive](https://loasis.site/) within the framework of a project called Fragments of Repair, a collective study program that is organized by BAK with the artist Kader Attia.
+I am developing a [digital archive](https://loasis.site/) within the framework of a project called Fragments of Repair, a collective study program that is organized by BAK and the artist Kader Attia.
 I am in charge of developing the website, producing and managing its content.

 ### Teaching and Web 💻